10 min read

 The New York Times offers a really special idea for any birthday.
 It's a bound coffee table book containing the front page of the newspaper from the day the person was born---and every birthday after that.

-I especially love this gift because:
+6 reasons I love this gift: